adamw24/CVFinalProject/README.md

 ## Details and Resources Used:
 We mainly used the OpenCV library to perform tasks such as resizing and video capture.
 For edge detection, we used the idea of Sobel filters from Homework 2, but used the built in OpenCV function instead.
 We used SciPy to map the max pixel values to the number of characters we were using.
 We used the os library in python to set the terminal size for optimal viewing of the combined live version (for Windows).

-We used Joeseph Redmons dog photo as well as other images to test our conversions.
+We used Joeseph Redmons dog photo as well as other images to test our conversions (can be found in `img/test_imgs`).

 Process of how it works: We resize the image/ camera input because the original files would create ASCII images that were too large.
 We then mapped the range of brightness values to the character encodings we used.
 However, this would make the edges unclear so we wanted to map the edges to representative characters (slashes, dashes, vertical lines, etc).
 We used Sobel filters to do this.
-We convert the edges of the image into their more accurate character encodings, and overlayed the result with our general ASCII image, creating the combined results in `combined.py` and `combined_live.py`.
+We convert the edges of the image into their more accurate character encodings, and overlayed the result with our general ASCII image, creating the combined results in `combined_live.py`.

 ---